This series of blog posts will discuss Microsoft's recommended method for doing CI/CD within their Azure Data Factory (ADF) service.

-The first step would be to deploy all the necessary resources into all 3 environments.
-This includes the ADF instance itself, as well as any child resources used by ADF, such as managed virtual networks, integration runtimes, and more.
-You'll also want to deploy any extra resources used by ADF, such as KeyVaults, Storage Accounts, etc. You can use whatever method you wish to deploy these resources, Bicep, Terraform, whatever.
+The first step would be to deploy all the necessary ADF resources into all 3 environments.
+This includes the ADF instance itself, as well as any child resources used by ADF, such as ADF managed virtual networks, KeyVaults, Storage Accounts, etc. You can use whatever method you wish to deploy these resources, Bicep, Terraform, whatever.
 Deployment of these resources is not the point of this series.

 Connect your development ADF instance to a Git repo

-The development ADF will create Azure ARM Templates, based on its own entities, and place the templates into the Git repo
+The development ADF instance will "publish" its entities as Azure ARM Templates, which will be placed into the Git repo

-The ARM Templates can be used to deploy the ADF entities to the other ADF instances, such as test and production.
+Finally, deploy these ARM Templates to the other ADF instances, such as test and production.

 You can, of course, do this manually.
 You can go into the development ADF Studio > Manage > ARM Template > Export ARM Template.
 Then, you can go into one of the other environment's ADF Studio > Manage > ARM Template > Import ARM Template.
 But, what is the fun of that?
 Nobody wants to manually do this process every time they need to promote changes to different environments.

 As you can see, only the development ADF instance is connected to a Git repo.
-You do not want to connect any other ADF instances to a Git repo.
-The whole idea behind this workflow is that you make changes ONLY to your development ADF instance, those changes get captured as code in your Git repo, and then you deploy that code to the other environments.
-By doing it this way, you should never be making manual changes to the test or production ADF instances, as the code will be doing that for you.
+Do not connect the other ADF instances to a Git repo.
+The whole idea behind this workflow is that (a) you make changes ONLY to your development ADF instance, (b) those changes get captured as code in your Git repo, and then (c) you deploy that code to the other environments.
+By doing it this way, you should never be making manual changes to the test or production ADF instances, as the code will be making all of the changes for you.

 You'll need to do some initial setup and configuration when you connect the development ADF instance to a Git repo:

-Let's dig into the first part of the process in further details.
-These numbers line up with the screenshot found above.
+Let's dig into the process in further details.
+These numbers line up with the screenshots found above.

-While using ADF Studio on the development instance of ADF, create a new feature branch.
+While using ADF Studio on the development ADF instance, create a new feature branch.
 Using branches is a standard best practice.
-You typically do not want to make changes directly to your main branch.
+You typically do not want to make changes directly to your collaboration branch.

 Debug and test your new resources in ADF Studio.
 Do your pipelines run correctly?
 Do your linked services connect properly? etc.

 Using GitHub, work with your team to get the necessary approvals on your pull request.
 Once you have met all the requirements, you can merge the pull request.
-This will update the collaboration branch with the latest changes that you made in your feature branch.
+This will update the collaboration branch with the latest changes from your feature branch.

 Back in ADF Studio, you can click on the "Publish" button.
-This will automatically read the latest code from the Collaboration Branch and use it to build ARM Templates which it will store in the Publish Branch.
+This will automatically read the latest code from the Collaboration Branch, it will build ARM Templates from that code, and finally it will store the ARM Templates in the Publish Branch.

 So, that's part 1 of this process.
 As you can probably guess, part 2 involves using the ARM Templates from the Publish Branch in order to deploy changes to the remaining ADF environments.
-Stay tuned!
+Continue to part 2.